radiql/demo/template/story/simple/ui/presenter/README.md

 # UI Presenters

-UI Presenters contain the smart business logic that is independent of any particular view technology or platform.

 Presenters are responsible for converting data from an Interactor in the form of a domain model into a view model representation of the same data.